zendeim/Webserv/docs/README.md

 # webserv
 An HTTP/1.1 server written in C++

+This readme was NOT written with AI (except for the formatting because life is too short to learn proper markdown syntax).
+I don't know why, but I haven't read a ReadMe that was written by AI that was worth reading.

 ## Description
 Initially, this server was written as part of the 42 curriculum that enforces several constraints, such as the inability of checking errno after reads/writes, C++98 standard and other weird stuff
 I might gradually update and modernize, but if you encounter something weird, it's probably the reason.